Honeymoon Suite: 1986–2001

 In 1989, the band released their first greatest hits compilation, The Singles, which included two new charting singles in Canada: "Still Loving You" and "Long Way," both written by Grehan.
 Preuss left and Coburn rejoined the band in time to embark on "The Singles" tour, which would turn out to be the last tour featuring the band's classic line-up until 2007.

-By 1991, Lalonde and Betts left the band, and were replaced by Steve Webster (from Billy Idol's band) on bass, and Jorn Anderson (from Fludd and Alannah Myles) on drums.
+By 1991, Lalonde and Betts had left the band, and were replaced by Steve Webster (from Billy Idol's band) on bass, and Jorn Anderson (from Fludd and Alannah Myles) on drums.
 The band returned to the studio to craft Monsters Under the Bed with Paul Northfield producing and the team of Grehan/Coburn/Dee was responsible for the songwriting.
 Singles "Say You Don't Know Me" and "The Road" were moderately successful in Canada.

-Ray Coburn left the band again after this album.
-He was replaced on keyboards by Peter Nunn.
+Ray Coburn left the band again after the release of this album and was replaced on keyboards by Peter Nunn.
+Jorn Anderson also left the band during this time and was replaced by drummer Creighton Doane (from Harem Scarem) for the Monsters Under the Bed Tour.
+Creighton continued to play drums with the band for next few years, appearing on their first live album 13 Live released in 1995.

-The band continued to tour in the '90s, although many line-up changes continued to occur, with only Dee and Grehan remaining as the consistent members.
+The band continued to tour in the 1990s, although many line-up changes continued to occur, with only Dee and Grehan remaining as the consistent members.
 Sass Jordan bassist Stan Miczek joined in 1998 for the first of his 3 two-year stints with the band.

 2002–present

 In 2002, they released their first new studio album in 11 years, Lemon Tongue.
 Playing on the album were Grehan and Dee, who were by now the group's only official members, and who also wrote all the songs as a team.
 Also appearing on Lemon Tongue were Peter Nunn and Gary Brent on keyboards; Rob Laidlaw on bass; and Randy Cooke on drums.
 The album was released on an independent label and leaned towards a more artistic and adventurous direction than their previous rock releases.
-The European release of this album was titled Dreamland and featured many track changes, dropping five songs and adding four others, including a remake of their 1989 Canadian hit "Still Loving You."
+The European release of this album was titled Dreamland and featured many track changes, dropping five songs and adding four others, including a remake of their 1989 Canadian hit "Still Lovin' You."
 The credited band on the Dreamland album (and presumably the band that recorded the new tracks) consisted of Dee, Grehan, Laidlaw, Nunn and new drummer Bret Carrigan.

 In 2004, Dee released a solo album (Songs in Dee) featuring backing by the other members of Honeymoon Suite, along with guest musicians such as Kim Mitchell and Rik Emmett.

 In 2006, the band released another greatest hits collection entitled Feel It Again: An Anthology, a 2-CD set featuring most of the band's singles, selected album tracks, and rare and unreleased material.